 There are various avenues for outreach.
 Maps can be created and posted on websites, in parks, or in business areas.
 Public service announcements can be developed.
 Articles can be written and programs about trees and the benefits they provide can be developed.
 Arbor Day and Earth Day celebrations can become community traditions.
-Signs can be hung from trees to highlight the contributions trees provide to the community.
-Community contests or challenges can be created to increase awareness of the importance of trees.
+Signs can be hung from trees to highlight the contributions trees make to the community.
+Contests can even be created to increase awareness of the importance of trees.
 Trees provide oxygen we need to breathe, shade to cool our neighborhoods, and canopies to stand under when it rains.

-Fulton's data are instrumental in helping to provide tangible and meaningful outreach about the urban forest.
+Watervliet's data are instrumental in helping to provide tangible and meaningful outreach about the urban forest.